Australian Army Nursing Service: World War I

 In early 1916 there was an restructure of the AANS, and the members were given military ranks equivalent to officers.
 Matrons wore two crowns on their shoulders as Majors did, the Sisters wore two star like the 1st Lieutenants, however, they were still only paid half of what the men received, and often required financial support from their families back at home.
 At this time, Evelyn Conyers was appointed as the Matron-in-Chief, and was responsible for running the service.
 Conyers was a New Zealand born nurse who had immigrated to Australia, and had been part of the AANS since its inception in 1903.
 Conyers was awarded the Royal Red Cross "for conspicuous services rendered" and later a Bar "in recognition of her valuable nursing service".
 On 1 January 1919 King George V appointed Conyers a Commander of the Order of the British Empire, and in 1921 she was awarded the Florence Nightingale Medal with diploma.

 21 AANS nurses died during their war service and a number shortly thereafter.
 Nurses were present on the Western Front, and in Greece, England, India, Egypt, and Italy.
 They served not just in Australian military hospitals but also in British hospitals and in ships at sea.
 The AANS comprised trained nurses, trained masseuses, 14 ward assistants and 1 bacteriologist.
 After enlisting with the AANS, Fannie Eleanor Williams, a trained nurse, worked as a bacteriologist in laboratories at the No. 3 Australian General Hospital in Lemnos from 1915, the Lister Institute in London from 1917, and the No. 25 British Stationary Hospital in France in 1918.
 She was awarded the Associate Royal Red Cross for her work.

-In 1917, four AANS nurses won the military medal for demonstrating bravery under fire: Sister Dorothy Cawood from Parramatta, New South Wales; Sister Clare Deacon from Burnie, Tasmania; Staff Nurse Mary Jane Derrer from Mackay, Queensland; and Staff Nurse Alice Ross-King from Ballarat, Victorian, who was also awarded an Associate Royal Red Cross in 1918.
+In 1917, four AANS nurses won the military medal for demonstrating bravery under fire: Sister Dorothy Cawood from Parramatta, New South Wales; Sister Clare Deacon from Burnie, Tasmania; Staff Nurse Mary Jane Derrer from Mackay, Queensland; and Staff Nurse Alice Ross-King from Ballarat, Victoria, who was also awarded an Associate Royal Red Cross in 1918.
 They were working on the Western Front, at the 2nd Australian Casualty Clearing Station which was near the trenches at Trois Arbres near Armentières when on 22 July 1917, there was a German raid and five bombs hit the hospital.
 The four nurses rescued patients who were trapped in the burning building.

 Pearl Corkhill (1887-1985) nurse, who was awarded a Military Medal for showing courage when attending to wounded during an enemy air-raid.
 Rachael Pratt (1874–1954) a nurse who was awarded the Military Medal for courage under fire.
 Alicia Mary Kelly (1874–1942) Irish born, Australian nurse who won the Military Medal for gallantry under fire, and the Royal Red Cross, 2nd class (A.R.R.C.).

 After WWI, the AANS reverted to a Reserve.